 1. The University of Bath is a leading research university committed to maintaining the highest standards of research excellence and integrity.
-This is the second University statement setting out the actions and initiatives we have undertaken to sustain and further enhance integrity in our research.
+This is the fourth University statement setting out the actions and initiatives we have undertaken to sustain and further enhance integrity in our research.

 2. The University of Bath fully upholds the principles outlined in The Concordat to Support Research Integrity (Universities UK, July 2012).

-5. Activities that we have undertaken to support and raise awareness of research integrity in 2015/16 include:
+4. Activities that we have undertaken to support and raise awareness of research integrity in 2017/18 include:

-Approval date: 7 July 2016
+Approval date: 19 July 2018